seroteunine/CaptionThis/README.md

 ## The core idea of your project.
 What will users be able to do?
 Which problems does your project solve?
-Caption This is an online multi-player party game where players caption eachother photos.
+'Caption This' is an online multi-player party game where players caption eachother photos.
+Funniest caption wins!

 ## Install instructions.
 Which software do you need to install?
 How should those be configured?